OS2G/OS2G.github.io/README.md

 ## Profiles

-Member profiles are defined in `./src/data/members.json`, and have the following fields (all optional):
+Member profiles are defined in `./data.json`, and have the following
+fields:

 `name`
 :   Your name.